Please click here to learn about our coronavirus response and prioritizing your health.

 The long-term effects of shrooms have yet to be thoroughly investigated.
 However, some studies suggest that shrooms can induce pupillary changes in users.

-In a study published in the Center for Neuropsychopharmacology, researchers found that psilocin and psilocybin, which are substances present in magic shrooms, are structurally related to the “feel good” neurotransmitter serotonin.
+In a study published in the Center for Neuropsychopharmacology, researchers found that psilocin and psilocybin, which are substances present in magic shrooms, are structurally related to the “feel good” neurotransmitter receptor serotonin.
 It’s concluded that shrooms can increase the levels of serotonin in the brain, which can result in the dilution of pupils.

 The permanence of such dilation is debated across all fields.